ourworldventures/www_ourparadise/content/locations/index.md

 ### Mbweni Ruins & Botanical Gardens

 <p style='font-size: 15px'>
-Today, this location is an operational boutique hotel in front of one of the absolute nicest beaches at this side of the island.
-The hotel today has 13 rooms today and will be upgraded to more rooms in a sustainable way.
+Today, this location is an operational eco-friendly boutique hotel in front of one of the absolute nicest beaches at this side of the island
 </p>

 <p style='font-size: 15px'>
-The resort is very uniquely positioned, only 15 minutes away from the airport and Stone Town, yet it's an absolutely stunning and quiet place on the beach.
-The resort is a jungle place, there are more than 280 different tree species (including 80  different types of palm trees), some of them very old and even unique on the island.
-This place allows us to go back in time but yet still has all the conveniences of modern times.
+The resort is a quiet, beach-front jungle hideaway, a home to more than 280 different tree species (including 80  different types of palm trees).
 </p>

 <p style='font-size: 15px'>